mcak2009/selenium-python-ui/README.md

 # Selenium Python UI Automation - SauceDemo

 This is an automated UI testing project using Selenium with Python and pytest for the [Sauce Demo](https://www.saucedemo.com/) web application.
-It includes tests for login functionality, product interaction, and checkout processes, complete with screenshots.
+It includes tests for login functionality, product interaction, and checkout processes, complete with error screenshots.

----

 # Project Structure